Infineon/mtb-example-wlan-offloads/README.md

 The application does the following when the kit is powered up:

-1. Initializes the WLAN device as a STA (Station) interface.
+1. Initializes the WLAN device as an STA (Station) interface.

 2. Initializes the offload manager (OLM) with the configuration present in the *GeneratedSources/cycfg_connectivity_wifi.c/.h* files inside *COMPONENT_CUSTOM_DESIGN_MODUS/TARGET_\<kit>*, where the source code for the feature is generated by the device configurator tool in the IDE.
 The offload manager will be initialized based on the *GeneratedSources* configuration.